Welcome, new and returning students, to the Bread Loaf community!

 Register for Classes

-Online course registration begins in mid-February.
+Online course registration will take place from February 21 to March 4, 2022.
 Find course schedules, degree requirements, and detailed instructions on our course registration page.

-Enter your emergency contact information, cell phone number, missing person contact, and evacuation plan into BannerWeb following these instructions.
+For students studying in-person this summer, enter your emergency contact information, cell phone number, missing person contact, and evacuation plan into BannerWeb:

 Please add Middlebury Public Safety (802) 443-5911 into your cell phone to use in the case of medical emergencies.